-CASA House offers a voluntary residential treatment program for 12 to 18 year old adolescents.
+CASA House is a voluntary residential treatment program for 12 to 18 year old adolescents with mental health concerns.

-CASA House focuses on treating adolescents who have not responded to previous interventions and now require a higher degree of intensive treatment.
-The adolescents' emotional, psychological and behavioural difficulties are so extreme and enduring that the family or school cannot tolerate the continued effects.
-The adolescents typically present with problems associated with:
+CASA House focuses on treating adolescents and their families who have not responded to previous interventions (like medications and therapy) and now require more intensive mental health treatment.
+The adolescents' psychological and behavioural difficulties are difficult for the adolescent and for their family.
+The adolescent may have struggles at school, in the community, and at home.

-The adolescents' stay at CASA House allows the family to separate from the conflict and focus on rebuilding their relationship with their son or daughter through individual growth and resolving barriers that impede the relationship.
+The adolescents' stay at CASA House allows the family to separate from the conflict and focus on rebuilding their relationship with their adolescent through individual growth and resolving barriers that impede the relationship.

 Adolescents are referred by their therapist or psychiatrist.

 There is a waitlist for CASA House treatment.